Why is it important to plant native?

 Pollinators

 Pollinators are essential to ecosystems, ensuring the reproduction of countless plant species and supporting the wildlife that depends on them.
 Native bees, butterflies, moths, and other pollinators have evolved alongside native plants, forming intricate relationships that sustain biodiversity.
-But not all pollinators contribute equally—while European honey bees get most of the attention, they compete with native pollinators for resources, often outnumbering and displacing the species that play a crucial role in maintaining healthy, balanced ecosystems.
+But not all pollinators contribute equally.
+While invasive European honey bees get most of the attention, they compete with native pollinators for resources, often outnumbering and displacing the species that play a crucial role in maintaining healthy, balanced ecosystems.

 Fire